osudrl/TeleJoy/README.md

 While properly bound to a controller and recieving data, the reciever will keep the green LED lit:

 <img src="http://i.imgur.com/f1CMw7O.jpg?1" width="600">

+If there are issues getting the reciever properly bound to the radio controller, the following steps, as detailed in this [video tutorial](https://www.youtube.com/watch?v=1IYg5mQdLVI) may fix the issue:
+1. Create/duplicate a new model in the TARANIS `MENU`
+2. In that new model's `PAGE`, towards the bottom, set the `Channel Range` to `Ch1-16`
+3. A different `Recivever No.` may be selected (currently `1` is selected)
+4. Press `ENT` while `BIND` is highlighted.
+Try binding while the reciever is on, off, being turned on, and being turned off until the green LED lights steady like in the above image

 ## Testing the virtual joystick